kilofox/kohana/modules/userguide/guide/developers.md

 There are a couple of scenarios where this might happen:

-### The conflict is to do with a few unrelated commits and you want to keep changes made in both commits
+### The conflict is to do with a few unrelated commits, and you want to keep changes made in both commits

 You'll need to manually modify the files to resolve the conflict, see the "Resolving a merge" section [in the git-scm book](http://book.git-scm.com/3_basic_branching_and_merging.html) for more info